JiangXL/BIO-MD/Homework.md

+# 10
+What are the initial left-right symmetry-breaking events in Xenopus and mouse respectively?

 # 7
 For scientific research, it willl attract more intesest in spindle asymmetry and mechanism of meiotis spindle.
 More interesting discovery will be published.